halabikeren/TraitRELAX/README.md

 An installation script is available at **install.sh**.
 To install, modify lines 4,5 to include the desired installation directories of Bio++ and TraitRELAX.

 ### ...by shell commands

+The compilation may take a little while (especially that of `bpp-phyl`; ~20-30 min using 16-cores) so perhaps make some tea
 #### Creating source directories
 ```
 bpp_dir=BIOPP_INSTALLATION_DIRECTORY